joeunlog/nginx-ubuntu/README.md

 ![hi](/img/logging01.png)

-If you click one log group, you can check the log stream as follows.
+If you click the log group, you can check the log stream as follows.

 ![hi](/img/logging02.png)